The Buena Vida Retreats

 Our mission is to bring sacred psychedelics and ceremony into the wellness space.

-We aim to promote and give a platform to the many women healers working in psychedelics.
-We do this by highlighting the Mexican spiritual traditions and modern applications of these sacred plant medicines.
+Our mission is to elevate and provide a platform for women healers with a specific focus on showcasing the intersection of Mexican spiritual traditions and modern applications of sacred plant medicines.

 The plants open the heart, the sound moves energy and our leaders provide a space to be your authentic self.